csurosm/count/README.md

 Licensed under the Apache License, Version 2.0: see http://www.apache.org/licenses/LICENSE-2.0.

-You can launch the Count GUI as `java -jar CountXXIV.jar`, but various functionalities are also available from the command line as `java -cp CountXXIV.jar ...`.
+You can launch the Count GUI as `java -jar CountXXV.jar`, but various functionalities are also available from the command line as `java -cp CountXXV.jar ...`.
+See the command-line builder below.

 Using Count
 ===========